athenarc/UDFBench/README.txt

 - Download the necessary datasets, install the systems, create and deploy the databases, and run the experiment across all systems:
 ./exec.sh ssd yes yes yes yes postgres monetdb duckdb sqlite3

-- Run this once to download all necessary datasets:
+- Run this once to download datasets from zenodo:
 ./exec.sh ssd no no no yes

 - Install all systems, create and deploy the databases: